St. Louis Community College

 Q. What are the steps required to transfer?

-A. To apply to UMSL to become a full-time or part-time degree-seeking student, you will need to complete the steps of the transfer student application process found here.
+A. To apply to UMSL to become a full-time or part-time degree-seeking student, you will need to complete the steps of the transfer student application process found on our how to transfer page.

 Q. How do I find out if my credits will transfer into UMSL and how they apply towards my degree?